blank_375_300

 Comets

 Comets, sometimes referred to as dirty snowballs, are small solar system objects made of dust and ice that orbit the Sun.
 Best known for their long, streaming tails, these ancient objects are also leftovers from the formation of the solar system.
 Unlike asteroids, we believe comets formed beyond what we call the frost line, where it was cold enough for water and gases to freeze.
 This is why most comets are found in the far reaches of the solar system.
-When comets pass close to the Sun, they begin to release gases as they heat up, giving them their distinctive tail.
-Comets have a wide range of orbital periods, ranging from several years to potentially several millions of years.
-A comet may be seen from Earth without the aid of a telescope if it is close or bright enough and have been observed and recorded since ancient times by many cultures and religions.
+When comets pass close to the Sun they begin to release gases as they heat up, giving them their distinctive tail.
+Comets have a wide range of orbital periods, from several years to potentially several millions of years.
+A comet may be seen from Earth without the aid of a telescope if it is close or bright enough, and have been observed and recorded since ancient times by many cultures and religions.
 Ancient astronomers believed comets foretold the death of kings, or the outcomes of wars.
-Halley’s Comet is the most famous of the periodic comets we see and is visible from Earth every 76 years.
+Halley’s Comet is the most famous of the periodic comets we see and is visible from Earth approximately every 76 years.
 The comet’s last visit occurred in 1986, and it is expected to return in 2061.

 Meteoroids

 Lastly, we have meteoroids, which are small space rocks or particles, too small to be an asteroid or comet.
 These typically come from ejected material from impacts on planets/moons or from asteroids and comets.
 If a meteoroid enters Earth’s atmosphere it becomes a meteor and will begin to burn up as it falls to the ground.
-This can appear brighter than our brightest planet, Venus, and these are what we also call shooting stars.
+This can appear brighter than our brightest planet Venus, and these are what we also call shooting stars.
 If a meteor survives its fiery descent through the atmosphere and lands, it is then called a meteorite.
 These terms essentially describe the stages of a space rock’s journey from space to Earth.

 So then what happens when a meteor shower occurs?
 When Earth passes through the trail of debris left by a comet, the left behind meteoroids enter our atmosphere and thousands of shooting stars can be seen in the night sky.
 Meteor showers occur at roughly the same times each year, as the Earth crosses the same debris trails during its orbit around the Sun.
 So, despite it seeming as though the Perseids have arrived, it is us who have made our annual return to them.
 The Perseids come from the leftover debris of Comet Swift-Tuttle, a large comet with an orbital period of 133 years.